Caramelo18/SINF-Project/README.md

 To update models when db has changed:

+1. Go to Server Explorer > DatabaseEntities (right click > New Query)
+2. Copy script.sql from db folder and paste it.
+Execute (Ctrl + Shift + E)
-1. Go to Models > Database.edmx (double click)
+3. Go to Models > Database.edmx (double click)
+4.1 Right click class to update > "Update Model from Database..."
+**OR**
-2. Right click class to update > "Update Model from Database..."
+4.2.1 If errors when running, delete all tables (Ctrl + A, Del) 4.2.2 Right click class to update > "Update Model from Database..."
+4.2.3 In Add tab, check Tables and then click on Finish button

 ## Angular Client